markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 The `git fetch` command updates the local repo with any changes in the remote repo since the last `fetch` command.
 A use case for `git fetch` would be to look at a team member's feature branch for a review process or to help find a bug.

-The remote branch is downloaded by using the following command:
+The remote branch is downloaded by using the `fetch` command:

 ```
 git fetch origin <remote-branch-name>